-The following chart compares the average amount of RAM in use by a security product during a period of system idle.
+The following chart compares the average amount of RAM in use by an Internet Security product during a period of system idle.
 This average is taken from a sample of ten memory snapshots taken at roughly 60 seconds apart after reboot.
 Products with lower idle RAM usage are considered better performing products in this category.